AdamCoscia/Paintings-By-Comparison/README.md

 ## Acknowledgement

-Designed for:

-> CS 7450 Information Visualization, Georgia Institute of Technology, Prof Alex Endert, Fall 2020
+Designed for CS 7450 Information Visualization, Georgia Institute of Technology, Prof Alex Endert, Fall 2020.

-Developed by [Adam Coscia](mailto:acoscia6@gatech.edu)([Personal Site](https://adamcoscia.github.io)) and Vijay Marupudi
+Developed by Adam Coscia ([acoscia6@gatech.edu](mailto:acoscia6@gatech.edu)) and Vijay Marupudi.

 Thank you to Rojin Aliehyaei and Akshay Karthik for their help!